 To achieve this goal, I first undertook a 3 year National Diploma in Horticulture at Merrist Wood College in Surrey, UK.
 This I complemented by extensive full time study mainly in the USA.

-He teachers his Bonsai techniques through out the New England area and throughout the United States.
+Suthin teaches his Bonsai techniques throughout the United States and abroad.
 Suthin shares new information and techniques whenever he teaches.
-His bonsai are know for their proportion, refinement and detail.
+His bonsai are known for their proportion, refinement and detail.
 Suthin and his wife operate the Royal Bonsai Garden in Stoughton, Massachusetts.